micmejia/bible-dump/AMPC/Genesis/Gen 16.md

-But [^a]the Angel of the Lord found her by a spring of water in the wilderness on the road to Shur.
+But the Angel of the Lord found her by a spring of water in the wilderness on the road to Shur.